Funmisho/Cloud-Storage-System/README.md

    - **Elastic Beanstalk Setup**: Initially, I tried deploying the application to Elastic Beanstalk (EBS), but encountered issues with the redirect URI for Cognito requiring HTTPS, which EBS couldn’t easily support.
      * **What Worked**: The backend worked fine once deployed but failed to meet the redirect URL requirement for authentication.
      * **Challenges**: The key issue was that EBS requires an HTTPS URL for Cognito’s login redirect, while the default EBS URL uses HTTP.
 Configuring a custom domain or switching to a different service like API Gateway would be required to fix this.

+## 🧠 Challenges & Learnings
+- **Improved Python Skills**: Building this application helped improve core Python programming skills, especially around environment management, working with libraries like `boto3`, and handling authentication logic.
+- **Frontend Implementation**: Writing the HTML, CSS, and JavaScript for the frontend was challenging, as it’s not my primary area of strength.
+I relied on various documentation, Stack Overflow, and AI tools to understand and implement the UI.
+- **Security Awareness**: Gained deeper understanding of secure authentication, JWT handling, IAM roles, and client-side encryption to protect user data.
+- **AWS Services**: Navigating AWS Cognito, S3, and deployment options like Elastic Beanstalk was a big learning curve but helped solidify my cloud skills.